Resource Efficiency - Prevention

 Another study still performed by IFEU in 2016 has produced a definition for resource efficient packaging and also a method for assessing the resource efficiency of packaging, using a case study involving flexible packaging.

-In the new study, a resource efficient package is defined as a packaging solution which is combining the minimized use of material and energy throughout its lifecycle with the minimized amount of material losses (meaning not recycled).
+In the study, a resource efficient package is defined as a packaging solution which is combining the minimized use of material and energy throughout its lifecycle with the minimized amount of material losses (meaning not recycled).

 To assist this definition, a three-metric model was proposed to assess the resource efficiency of packaging: